Fort Tryon Park is Your Outdoor Gym!

 5. It helps you get vitamin D. Many Americans are deficient.

-6. It’s more relaxing than indoors.
+6. It’s relaxing.
 Natural light and nature induce endorphins, those feel-good brain chemicals.

 8. It’s couples-friendly.
 An active alternative to dinner and movie.